KxSystems/docs/docs/license/azure.md

 ## Schedule

-**Information Reported to KX**
+**Information reported to KX**
-The following Kdb+ Software variables are reported by the to the license manager software (which are, upon notice, subject to change):
+The following Kdb+ Software variables are reported to the license manager software (which are, upon notice, subject to change):

 -    UTC timestamp (`.z.p`)